AlexPullen91/Mambo/README.md

 ### Known Issues

+* Smooth scrolling on Safari is not yet supported.
+* When the hamburger menu is clicked it does not close itself once a navigation link is seleceted.
 * Video continues to play after modal window is closed.
 This is because it requires additional JavaScript that is not present in Bootstrap to automatically stop playback as stated [here](https://getbootstrap.com/docs/4.0/components/modal/).
 Needs testing.
 * Background images on physical iPhone not displaying correctly as they do in dev tools.
 According to [this](https://stackoverflow.com/questions/22141681/css-background-images-resizing-incorrectly-on-ipad-and-iphone?rq=1) Stack Overflow post the solution is to change
 ```background-attachment:fixed;```